When to Worry About Diarrhea in Adults: Warning Signs to Know

 Moderate Dehydration

-As dehydration progresses, symptoms intensify to include very dark yellow urine or significantly decreased urine output, persistent dry mouth and throat, sunken eyes, dizziness when standing, lack of sweat production, rapid heartbeat, irritability, and headache.
+Symptoms intensify to include very dark yellow urine, persistent dry mouth and throat, sunken eyes, dizziness when standing, lack of sweat production, rapid heartbeat, irritability, and headache.
 Moderate dehydration requires aggressive oral rehydration and close monitoring.
 If you cannot keep fluids down or symptoms don't improve within a few hours, seek medical attention.

 Severe Dehydration

-Severe dehydration can lead to hypovolemic shock, where your blood volume drops so low that your organs don't receive adequate oxygen.
-This can cause kidney failure, brain damage, or death if not treated immediately with intravenous fluids.
+Severe dehydration can lead to hypovolemic shock, kidney failure, brain damage, or death if not treated immediately with intravenous fluids.

 Older Adults (65 and Above)